German language: Word order

-German word order is generally with the V2 word order restriction and also with the SOV word order restriction for main clauses.
-For yes-no questions, exclamations, and wishes, the finite verb always has the first position.
-In subordinate clauses, the verb occurs at the very end.
+German word order is generally with the V2 word order restriction and also with the SOV word order restriction for subordinate as well as for main clauses including an auxiliary verb.
+As to subordinate clauses, all verb forms occur at the very end.
+For yes–no questions, exclamations, and wishes, the finite verb usually has the first position.

-German requires a verbal element (main verb or auxiliary verb) to appear second in the sentence.
-The verb is preceded by the topic of the sentence.
+German requires a verbal element (main verb, modal verb or auxiliary verb as finite verb) to appear second in the sentence.
+The verb is preceded by the topic of the sentence or an adverbial of flexible length.
 The element in focus appears at the end of the sentence.
 For a sentence without an auxiliary, these are several possibilities: